aburch/simutrans/readme.txt

 and matching zlib, libbzip2, and libpng and a game library.
 For linux systems you may have to use tools like apt-get or yast2.

+To built on Haiku you must use GCC4 (type "setarch x86" in the current nightlies).
+To incorporate bz2lib, download make bz2lib and add them manually (via FLAGS = -I/dwonloadeddir -L/downloadeddir).

 A subversion will be also a good idea.
 You can find some of them on: http://subversion.tigris.org/ or you some other client.